 How many Americans share the username and password of a streaming service with a friend or family member?
 How many use someone else’s account from outside their household?
 On what types of devices do viewers use different apps?
 And how much co-viewing occurs on televisions compared to other devices?
 How many Amazon accounts does a four-person household typically have?
 The ARF’s Study of Device and Account Sharing investigates these and other such questions.
 This is a syndicated study intended to create standards and common references from which companies can develop weights, personification and other factors used by modelers.

-Format and Schedule: The study, to be released early in 2022, is licensed at three levels – (1) a basic subscription which will be delivered in a Tableau database, (2) a basic + subscription that provides anonymized person-level data and (3) premium which can be matched at a household level with your panel, CRM data or other first-party data set.
+Format and Schedule: Data from the study, released in March of 2022, is licensed at three levels – (1) a basic subscription which will be delivered in a Tableau database, (2) a basic + subscription that provides anonymized person-level data and (3) premium which can be matched at a household level with your panel, CRM data or other first-party data set.
 Learn more here.
 2022 is now out of field.
 Wave one will be made available in fall of 2022.

 What Brands Did in 2020-2021

 The 4th Annual Privacy Survey

-Format and Schedule: We will be issuing an e-report citing changes we have noted over the years in January 2022.
-The e-report will be available through this page, other pages on our website, and by searching through PowerSearch.
+Format and Schedule: We issued an e-report in January 2022.
+It is available through this page, on relevant subject pages on our website, and by searching through PowerSearch.
 What’s more, the 2022 iteration was fielded the first week of May.
-The report will be available as a CSV file for member re-analysis at the same time.
+The report will be available in September.

 The David Ogilvy Database